josephkajuch/OBJModelerFX/README.md

 Back Face Removal is implemented in the OBJModel class for performance enhancement, but can be removed for when trying to view models that aren't solid.

 NOTE: WHEN LOADING AN OBJ FILE, YOU MUST:
+* Place the OBJ File into the obj folder in the project
+* Type the name of the OBJ file into the program WITHOUT the .obj extension
 * Input a scale, as each object file is of different size and may sometimes not be visible with a small size
 * Wait for loading to finish after hitting the load button before pressing any other GUI elements, as OBJ loading freezes the GUI temporarily until the object is fully loaded